chef/knife-ec2/README.md

 ```ruby
 knife[:aws_credential_file] = "/path/to/credentials/file"
 ```
-Since the Knife config file is just Ruby you can also avoid hardcoding your home directory, which creates a config that can be used for any user:
+Since the Knife config file is just Ruby you can also avoid hardcoding your home directory, which creates a configuration that can be used for any user:

 ```ruby
 knife[:aws_credential_file] = File.join(ENV['HOME'], "/.aws/credentials")